 Sweet Caporal Cigarette - Buttons Made by Whitehead & Hoag Co.
 Newark, N.J.

 Sweet Caporal Cigarettes were produced by Kinney Bros.
-Tobacco Company, New York starting in 1878.
+Tobacco Company, New York, starting in 1878.
 Shortly after, Kinney Bros merged into the giant American Tobacco Company.
 A.T.C.'s monopoly was broken in 1911 but they retained Sweet Caporal.
 The popularity of the brand may be linked to its novel use of collectible cigarette cards included in each pack.
-There was Victorian theater stars, illustrated Mutt and Jeff phrases, American flags, an Aircraft Spotter Series in the 1940s ("Learn to know friend from foe"), and many baseball series over the years.
+Some examples were Victorian theater stars, illustrated Mutt and Jeff phrases, American flags, an Aircraft Spotter Series in the 1940s ("Learn to know friend from foe"), and many baseball series over the years.
 The tobacco company also used promotional buttons series like this to promote their cigarettes.
 This button was part of the Sweet Caporal's Actresses Series.